makerdao/auction-keeper/README.md

   the model is willing to bid.
 * `gasPrice` (optional) - gas price in Wei to use when sending the bid.

-Sample message send from the model to the keeper may look like:
+A sample message sent from the model to the keeper may look like:
 ```json
 {"price": "750.0", "gasPrice": 7000000000}
 ```